JvanKatwijk/qt-dab/README.md

 For using an AIRspy or a Hackrf device, the Ubuntu repository as well as the bullseye repository (for the RPI) provide a working library.

-For using an rtlsdr device, the Ubuntu (and bullseye) repositories provide a package.
+For using an RTLSDR device (a DABstick), the Ubuntu (and bullseye) repositories provide a package.
 However, using that package one needs the kernel module to be blacklisted, see e.g.
  * https://www.reddit.com/r/RTLSDR/wiki/blacklist_dvb_usb_rtl28xxu/